MLB and Phillies host event to deepen roots within Black communities and churches

-It was a special day for Major League Baseball and the Philadelphia Phillies in West Philadelphia on Saturday, Oct.
-24 in regards to connecting baseball and African American community.
-MLB and the Phillies hosted a "Drive-Thru"- PLAY BALL (www.PlayBall.org) event at St. Matthew African Methodist Episcopal Church near 57th and Haverford Avenue.
+It was a special day for Major League Baseball and the Philadelphia Phillies in West Philadelphia on Saturday in regards to connecting baseball and the African-American community.
+MLB and the Phillies hosted a drive-through Play Ball event at St. Matthew African Methodist Episcopal Church near 57th Street and Haverford Avenue.

-The socially-distanced occasion is part of a community event series that MLB co-hosts with Black churches throughout the country, giving families and children with bat and ball sets that they can safely enjoy at home as well as in their communities, recreation centers and playgrounds.
+The socially distanced occasion is part of a community event series that MLB co-hosts with Black churches throughout the country, giving families and children with bat and ball sets that they can safely enjoy at home as well as in their communities, recreation centers and playgrounds.
+The program's website is www.PlayBall.org.

 “It’s a cool event,” Reagins said.
 “It’s really important for Major League Baseball and the league is the connection to the Black community.
 We talked about how we engage the community in a deep way.